-New To Hostels?
-Check out our Hostels 101 Guide to learn everything you need to know about finding the perfect hostel.
+Hostel Newbie?: Check out our Guide To Hostels in Europe to learn everything you need to know about finding the perfect hostel.

-This list of Barcelona’s best hostels is based on overall quality, location, price, and guests’ reviews.
-We do encourage you to check out HostelWorld to search through all of Barcelona’s hostels.
+This list of Barcelona’s best hostels is based on overall quality, location, price, and guest reviews.
+We do encourage you to check out Hostelworld to search through all of Barcelona’s hostels.

 NOTE: All prices listed below are the cheapest option available during the busy (i.e. expensive) season.
 Prices will often be 20%+ cheaper during the slower seasons.